Established: June 5, 2000

 The President

-7. TENURE AND PROMOTION APPEALS
+7. TENURE, PERMANENCE AND PROMOTION APPEALS

 The candidate and the President shall each propose at least three possible Tribunal members in accordance with the above criteria, and shall be given the opportunity to challenge in writing the names proposed by the other party with respect to the criteria or for bias, apprehension of bias or perceived conflict of interest.
-The UTPAC Chair normally shall appoint the three Tribunal members from the names proposed, including at least one member proposed by each of the parties, and shall name one of the members as the Tribunal Chair.
+The UTPPAC Chair normally shall appoint the three Tribunal members from the names proposed, including at least one member proposed by each of the parties, and shall name one of the members as the Tribunal Chair.

-The Tribunal shall decide by majority vote on the basis of the evidence submitted to it whether the criteria for tenure or promotion have been met.
-The Tribunal Chair shall forward a written decision, with reasons, to the candidate and the President, with copies to the UTPAC Chair and the FAUW President.
+The Tribunal shall decide by majority vote on the basis of the evidence submitted to it whether the criteria for tenure, permanence or promotion have been met.
+The Tribunal Chair shall forward a written decision, with reasons, to the candidate and the President, with copies to the UTPPAC Chair and the FAUW President.
 The decision of the Tribunal is final and binding on the candidate and the University, except that an alleged failure of the Tribunal to comply with the above procedures may be grieved under the grievance and arbitration provisions of the Memorandum of Agreement between the Faculty Association and the University.